sign-language-processing/datasets/README.md

 This repository includes TFDS data loaders for sign language datasets.

-### Why not Huggingface Datasets?
-Huggingface datasets do not work well with videos.
-From the lack of native support of the video type, to lack of support of arbitrary tensors.
-Furthermore, they currently have memory leaks that prevent from saving even the smallest of video datasets.

 ## Datasets

 | Dataset            | Videos | Poses                                                 | Ready |